w3bdesign/Statens-Vegvesen/README.md

 # Vehicle information from Statens Vegvesen (Norway)

+Note: This is currently not working on mobile.
+I am working on this issue.

 Fetching vehicle information from the REST API on https://www.vegvesen.no and displaying it.

 Example: https://www.vegvesen.no/ws/no/vegvesen/kjoretoy/kjoretoyoppslag/v1/kjennemerkeoppslag/kjoretoy/AA12345